Recognition Mistakes Managers Should Be Mindful Of

 You won’t always be able to provide compliments or praise that is flawless or entirely inspiring.
 Since it would be unrealistic to anticipate that of any busy leader, it is not the intended outcome.
 The objective is to develop a consistent practice of diversified recognition.

 One example of how you may accomplish this throughout the week is by expressing thanks during a one-on-one meeting or perhaps a brief mention in a team meeting.
-Nevertheless, making the additional work more relevant and personal when bigger triumphs are attained.
+Nevertheless, making the additional work more relevant and personal when more considerable triumphs are attained.

 Avoid consistently recognizing them the same way.
-This means that you don’t want to develop a habit of consistently providing the same kind of praise.
-Consider a boss who keeps all their praise for the end of every quarter.
+This means that you don’t want to develop a habit of always providing the same kind of praise.
+Consider a boss who keeps all their glory for the end of every quarter.
 However, every week, employees seldom ever hear a word of support.

 Or on the other hand, picture a manager who consistently concludes Friday meetings by complimenting the team and making statements like, “Wonderful job last week, team,” but never goes above and beyond to recognize the individual accomplishments.
 It won’t be long before that recognition stops working in both situations.

-Three major strategies can add some diversity to your recognition:
+Three significant strategies can add some diversity to your recognition:

 - Frequency & Timing: Try to give brief commendations routinely rather than just at the week’s close or on Fridays during formal reviews.

-- Group vs. Individual: It’s important to appreciate teamwork, but you should be more precise and compliment each person individually.
+- Group vs. Individual: It’s essential to appreciate teamwork, but you should be more precise and compliment each person individually.

 Speak with Your Staff